 }

-After the mod keyword, we put the name of the module, network, then a block of code in curly braces.
+After the mod keyword, we put the name of the module, network, and then a block of code in curly braces.
 Everything inside this block is inside the namespace network.
 In this case, we have a single function, connect.
-If we wanted to call this function from a script outside the network module, we would need to specify the module and use the namespace syntax ::, like so: network::connect(), rather than just connect().
+If we wanted to call this function from a script outside the network module, we would need to specify the module and use the namespace syntax ::, like so: network::connect() rather than just connect().

-We can also have multiple modules, side-by-side, in the same src/lib.rs file.
-For example, to have a client module too, that also has a function named connect, we can add it as shown in Listing 7-1:
+We can also have multiple modules, side by side, in the same src/lib.rs file.
+For example, to also have a client module that has a function named connect as well, we can add it as shown in Listing 7-1:

 Filename: src/lib.rs